hendrikhoffmann/ioBroker.cloudrain/README.md

 ### Configuration
 - Insert your Cloudrain Username + Password in the Instance Configuration
 - The Cloudrain API is polled at regular intervals for updates.
-Set this Data Request Interval according to your irrigation cycles.
+- Set this Data Request Interval according to your irrigation cycles (60 sec is minimum).

 ### Object Tree Value Description